IGNIS: A Robust Neural Network Framework for Constrained Parameter Estimation in Archimedean Copulas: Motivation

 \subsection{Limitations in Parameter Estimation Using Method of Moments}

-The problem in A1 occurs due to the non-monotonicity between A1 and it's Kendall's \(\tau\) which implies that MoM cannot uniquely recover $\theta$; the estimator seems to be inconsistent.
-MoM will also fail when the sample Kendall’s \(\tau\) falls outside the theoretical range of the copula model, rendering parameter estimation infeasible in such scenarios.
-This is highly likely for A2 copula because of it's high Kendall's \(\tau\) lower bound of 0.545 which is relatively higher than sample Kendall's \(\tau\) of many real-world datasets.

-It is to be noted that the one-parameter copula families researchers use in practice are generally ordered by positive quadrant dependence (PQD), so that the dependence parameter is in one-to-one correspondence with standard nonparametric measures of dependence such as Kendall’s tau or Spearman’s rho.
-Unfortunately, such is not the case for model A1.
-Indeed, it is possible to find two values of theta which correspond to the same value of Kendall’s tau.
-This is an important limitation for A1.
+The Method of Moments (MoM), which works by inverting a measure of dependence like Kendall's $\tau$, is a cornerstone of classical estimation.
+However, its use is predicated on a simple condition: the theoretical range of a copula family's $\tau$ must be able to represent the empirical $\tau$ calculated from a dataset.
+For many common families, this is not an issue, as their dependence range starts at or near independence ($\tau=0$).

+The A1 and A2 copulas, however, present a fundamental barrier to this approach.
+As derived in Appendix~\ref{app:Appendix A}, both families share the same high lower bound for Kendall's tau of $0.54518$.

+This high lower bound makes both families practically inapplicable for a vast number of real-world datasets that exhibit weak or moderate dependence.
+As shown in Table~\ref{tab:tau_ranges}, the A1 and A2 copulas are significant outliers, unable to model any dependence weaker than $\tau \approx 0.54518$.
+Consequently, for any dataset with an empirical tau below this value, MoM estimation is not merely inaccurate, it is impossible.
+This motivates the need for a robust estimation framework like IGNIS that can bypass these classical limitations.

+\emph{Applicability.} For A1/A2, MoM based on Kendall’s $\tau$ is defined only when the empirical $\tau_n$ lies in the family’s range $[0.54518,\ 1)$; otherwise the moment equation has no solution.
+This restriction does not affect IGNIS.

-It is also to be noted that the injectivity property of the copula generator function guarantees that each distinct value of the parameter \(\theta\) produces a unique copula, ensuring the mathematical validity of the model which is true for A1 (See Appendix~\ref{app:Appendix B}).
-This is not the same as the relationship between A1's \(\theta\) and it's Kendall’s \(\tau\) which is not one-to-one so that identical values of \(\tau\) may correspond to different \(\theta\) values.
-This fundamental difference motivates the use of a neural network approach, which leverages multiple summary features to accurately estimate \(\theta\) despite the ambiguity in the \(\theta\)-\(\tau\) relationship.
+It is also to be noted that the injectivity property of the copula generator function guarantees that each distinct value of the parameter \(\theta\) produces a unique copula, ensuring the mathematical validity of the model.(See Appendix~\ref{app:Appendix B}).

+We wish to further clarify that the fragility of MoM for the A1 and A2 family is not tied to a general notion of ``high dependence,'' but to a specific mathematical requirement of its Kendall's $\tau$-based implementation.
+The method is only viable if a dataset's empirical Kendall's $\tau$ exceeds the A1 or A2 family's uniquely high theoretical lower bound of approximately $0.54518$.
+As most standard copulas (e.g., Gumbel, Joe) can model dependence starting from $\tau=0$, this makes the A1 and A2 copula's MoM estimator uniquely fragile and inapplicable to many real-world datasets that exhibit moderate dependence.